Kwasidb/Airline-On-Time-Performance-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- Delay Drivers: What are the primary contributors to flight delays?
+- Delay Trends: What are the primary contributors to flight delays?
 Can these delays be mitigated?
 Where and when are delays most frequently occurring?

-- Airport & Route Analysis: Which airports experience the highest volumes of delayed or canceled flights?
+- Airport & Route Analysis: Which airports experience the highest volumes of delayed flights?
 Are there specific routes that underperform or show operational challenges?

 - Airline Operational Performance: Which airlines consistently meet their schedules?
 Are certain carriers outperforming others in terms of cancellations and on-time arrivals?